wasp-lang/wasp/web/docs/tutorials/dev-excuses-app/perform-migration-and-run.md

      src={useBaseUrl('img/final-result.png')}
 />

 Now you can click the “Get excuse” button to receive an excuse.
-And save the ones you like into the DB with the “Save excuse” button.
+You should also be able to save the ones you like with the “Save excuse” button.
 Our final project should look like this:

 <img alt="Final result"
      src={useBaseUrl('img/final-excuse-app.png')}